trufnetwork/sdk-js/docs/api-reference.md

 # API Reference

-For detailed information about TN concepts and operations, please refer to the [Js SDK Documentation](https://github.com/trufnetwork/sdk-js/blob/main/docs/api-reference.md).
+For detailed information about TN concepts and operations, please refer to the [README](https://github.com/trufnetwork/sdk-js/blob/main/README.md).

 ## Installation